annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 # BaRagmasChatbot Crew

 Welcome to the BaRagmasChatbot bachelor thesis project!
 The goal of this project is to provide a local, open-source, multi-agent tool that can be easily adapted to a new use case.
 For the Multi-Agent System and RAG, it uses the framework [crewAI](https://crewai.com) and as a user interface, the [python-telegram-bot](https://python-telegram-bot.org).
+As a base LLM, it uses an [Ollama model](https://ollama.com/library/llama3.1).

 ## Installation
 This is a tutorial for running it on a Mac.
 If you are using it on a Windows, please adjust the commands accordingly.